-What do I need to know about PSY 101 Research Participation?
+What do I need to know about the PSY 101 Research Requirement?

-All students enrolled in PSY 101 are expected to participate in research conducted by members of the Psychology Department – or to write reports on psychological research in psychology, as an alternative to research participation.
-You will have the opportunity to earn up to 4% of extra credit – up to eight hours of participation or report-writing – which can be achieved in any combination of the following:
+All students enrolled in PSY 101 are required to participate in research conducted by members of the Psychology Department – or to write reports on psychological research in psychology, as an alternative to research participation.
+You will be required to earn 6 credits – approximately six hours of participation or report-writing – which can be achieved in any combination of the following:

 What if I'm under 18 years old?